Baron242/Morse-Code-Learning-Tool/README.md

 This project is a web application designed to help users learn and practice Morse code.
 It provides an intuitive and interactive interface to translate text to Morse code and vice versa, as well as a practice mode to listen to Morse code audio and improve proficiency.

+## GitHub Pages Link

+To try it out for yourself go to: https://baron242.github.io/Morse-Code-Learning-Tool/

 ## Features

 - **Text to Morse Code Translation**: Input text and get the corresponding Morse code.